-Images (Left to Right): Covered cycle racks at Station Road car park; Freestanding racks at Market Place car park.
+Images (Left to Clockwise): Covered cycle racks at the Retail Park; Covered cycle racks at Station Road car park; Freestanding racks at the shopping area of the rear of West High Street.

 "Would love to see better cycling infrastructure, larger than a single file lane (do not feel comfortable at the moment).
 Even more bicycle lock areas to encourage less car use."